General-Software-Inc-Open-Projects/dataries-pulsar-docker/README.md

     CONF_BROKER_functionsWorkerEnabled=true
     YAML_FUNCTIONS_WORKER_pulsarFunctionsCluster=`cluster's name`

-Each function worker assigned to run a connector will then search under the `connectors` folder for the connectors files.
+Each function worker assigned by Pulsar to run a specific connector will search the connector's file under the `connectors` folder.
 You can either bind a local volume with the connectors you want or set the next environment variable:

 ### `CONNECTORS_URL`

-A space separated list of URLs pointing to the connectors files you want to download into the `connectors` folder.
+> A space separated list of `URL`s pointing to the connectors files you want to download into the `connectors` folder.

-You will also need a configuration YAML, with options and parameters as requiered by each connector, inside the container that will launch the connector only.
-So, bind a local volume with the YAML file inside the `/home/pulsar/` folder.
+You will also need a configuration `YAML`, with options and parameters as requiered by each connector, inside the container that will launch the connector.
+So, bind a local volume with the `YAML` file inside the `/home/pulsar/` folder.

-Let's see a full example of how a `docker-compose.yml` would look like if you want to run the Cassandra sink connector example:
+Let's see a full example of how a `docker-compose.yml` would look like if you want to run the [Cassandra example](https://pulsar.apache.org/docs/en/io-quickstart/#connect-pulsar-to-cassandra):

 ~~~yaml
   # (Previous configuration remains untouched)

   pulsar-1: